Whatchulookinat: Critical reception

-The criticism was generally negative.
-Billboard magazine said, "This song co-produced by Bobby Brown and co-authored by Houston herself - comes across like a poor little rich girl whining.
+"Whatchulookinat" was panned by the reviews.
+Chuck Taylor of Billboard magazine said, "This song co-produced by Bobby Brown and co-authored by Houston herself - comes across like a poor little rich girl whining.
 That's just boring.."
 Rolling Stone said that the song was "creaky and unconvincing."
 The Guardian wrote that on the song Houston "puts on in a bravura performance" while "sounding feisty".
+Gerrick Kennedy, author of the book Didn't We Almost Have it All: In Defense of Whitney Houston, called the track a "grossly miscalculated" move as it opened more criticism to her personal life.
+Vladimir Bogdanov of the book All Music Guide to Soul called out Houston for "playing the victim" and saying the track sounded like "she had something to hide."

 Chart performance

 The single became a moderate success worldwide, peaking inside the top forty in most countries.
-The single performed strongly in some international markets; reaching number 3 in Canada, number 6 in Belgium, number 7 in Italy and number 13 in the United Kingdom.
+The single performed strongly in some international markets; reaching number 3 in Canada, number 6 in both Belgium and Spain, number 7 in Italy and number 13 in the United Kingdom.
 In the US, it became her tenth Hot Dance Club Play topper.
-The single peaked at #96 on the Billboard Hot 100.
+The single debuted and peaked at number 96 on the Billboard Hot 100, becoming her lowest debut since her first chart entry "Hold Me".
+It is also her lowest-peaking lead single to date.

 Music video

 The corresponding music video directed by Kevin Bray was also considered as Houston's answer to the media for getting too deep into her personal life.
 During the introduction, actor/comedian Mike Epps plays an overzealous paparazzi photographers/fan who harasses Whitney as she exits the studio with Faith Evans.
 The inside of Epps' camera served as the fictional location of the video.
 The video showed a white set with cameras all over, following Houston's every move.
 The set was also full with old movie cameras and people dressed as reporters and photographers.
 Houston is shown dancing in front of them.
-Future Migos member Offset appears as a young background dancer.
+Future rapper and Migos member Offset appears as a background dancer.